Nooronclouds/contextrevive/README.md

 # ContextRevive 🧠

-> **AI Context Recovery Engine** — Reconstructs missing conversation context using local LLMs via Ollama.
+> **AI Context Recovery Engine** — Reconstructs missing conversation context using local LLMs (Ollama) or Groq for fast inference.

-ContextRevive detects gaps in broken or truncated conversations and uses `llama3.1:8b` to infer what was likely discussed — so your AI assistant can keep answering coherently even when history is missing.
+ContextRevive detects gaps in broken or truncated conversations and uses an LLM to infer what was likely discussed — so your AI assistant can keep answering coherently even when history is missing.
+Backed by a priority-weighted vector memory and a rolling summarizer for long sessions.

 ---